ML4SE2022/group1/README.md

 Please refer to the [UniXcoder](https://github.com/microsoft/CodeBERT/tree/master/UniXcoder) folder for tutorials and downstream tasks.

 Please check the README in UniXcoder before you start running them.

+We have fine-tuned UniXcoder using the following pretrained model [link] (https://huggingface.co/microsoft/unixcoder-base).

 ## How to run Clone Detection with UniXcoder?
 1. [Download POJ-104 dataset and follow the instructions.](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Clone-detection-POJ-104)